logicuniverse/manifesto/README.md

 - **Stateful LU (+X, +Y):** Persistent **Temporal** existence.
 It evolves across time (+Y) and actively subscribes to external Push signals (+X).
 It is a proactive entity within the topology that drives its internal state evolution through asynchronous triggers.

 - **Composable LU (+X, -Y):** Proactive **Spatial** scaffold.
 It reacts to Push signals (+X) to trigger its mapping logic but maintains no temporal persistence (-Y).
-It acts as an immediate reactive relay, coordinating and transforming data across the topology without anchoring it in time.
+It acts as an immediate reactive relay: coordinating, transforming data across the topology, without temporal anchoring.

 **The Operational Landscape**
 The Execution Plane provides the "flesh" of logic.
 Every LUI occupies a definitive territory within these four quadrants, determining how it reconciles data at its boundary and how it persists in the operational realm.
 This plane defines the totality of a system's **behavioral footprint**.